nourinawadd/tether-note/README.md

-will i ever get this done
+i actually think i will begin this after i get to backend intermediate
-probably never